PennyLaneAI/catalyst/doc/dev/architecture.rst

 Elaborating on the program capture phase, tracing is a mechanism by which a function is executed with abstract arguments called *tracers*.
 Calling operations from the tracing library (such as ``jax.numpy``) will record the operation and which tracers (or constants) it acts upon in a global data structure.
-Note that JAX's tracing contexts are thread-local and can be nested to allow scoped region capture, which is relevant when tracing control flow operations.
+Note that JAX's tracing contexts can be nested to allow scoped region capture, which is relevant when tracing control flow operations.

 During the tracing of quantum functions (``qml.qnode``), PennyLane's queuing context is activated to build a ``QuantumTape`` data structure that records all quantum operations.
 Nested queuing contexts